 This class introduces students to proper body alignment and engaging and strengthening muscles.
 Articulations through the spine and torso are developed together with work on coordination, balance, rhythm, and a fundamental movement vocabulary.

-While continuing to work on body alignment and strength, students begin to build the movement vocabulary.
+While continuing to work on body alignment and strength, students begin to build a movement vocabulary.
 Phrases of movement across the space, use of different levels, and jumping are added to help build physicality and spatial awareness.

 At level III, students add comprehensive movement exercises that continue to develop strength, technique, and alignment.
 Students progress to more complex movement phrases that incorporate and explore the use of different levels, rhythm, and use of space.
 To develop artistry, the class emphasizes work on quality and dynamics within the movement.
 The addition of ballet once a week continues to help students develop strength and technique as well as knowledge of ballet terminology.